deepikaskotian-create/mosslings_labsite/contact/index.md

 # {% include icon.html icon="fa-regular fa-envelope" %}Contact

 We’re always excited to hear from curious and motivated students who want to explore new ideas and contribute to our research.
-Whether you’re looking for a thesis project, an internship, or simply want to gain hands‑on experience, our lab offers opportunities to learn, collaborate, and grow.

 If you’re passionate about science, eager to develop new skills, and ready to work in a supportive team environment, we’d love to hear from you.
-Email us directly — let’s start a conversation about how you can be part of our work.
+If you’re interested in moss research, feel free to contact us.

 {%
   include button.html